andrealommen/PHY104/project.md

 *	Assessing the validity of your model using residuals or other techniques such a chi-squared
 *	Using only a subset of the data that meet some criterion
 *	Calculating statistics from your data and drawing conclusions
-*	Evaluating the time different parts of your program take
+*	Aggregating Data (e.g. combining all the different entries for cities in Pennsylvania into one combined entry for Pennsylvania)
-*	Dictionaries or panda data structures
+*	Dictionaries
 *	Numerical integration

 **There are many public data sets.**  See here for a list: https://www.forbes.com/sites/bernardmarr/2016/02/12/big-data-35-brilliant-and-free-data-sources-for-2016/#6a2e0b72b54d